visual-layer/visuallayer/README.md

 Training models will erroneours data impacts model accuracy, incurs costs in time, storage and computational resources.

 We believe that access to clean and high-quality computer vision datasets leads to accurate, non-biased, and efficient model.
-By providing public access to `vl-datasets` we hope it helps advance the field of computer vision.
+By providing public access to `visuallayer` we hope it helps advance the field of computer vision.

 ## Datasets & Access

-`vl-datasets` provides a convenient way to access the cleaned version of the datasets in Python.
+`visuallayer` provides a convenient way to access the cleaned version of the datasets in Python.

 Alternatively, for each dataset in this repo, we provide a `.csv` file that lists the problematic images from the dataset.